timwie/serial-num/README.md

 is that it only uses the space of a `u16`, with the problem of overflow solved by wraparound.

+One scenario where this is useful, is when signing network packets with a serial number, and being able to respond with an [ack](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks)) packet that contains a larger amount of serial numbers than when using `u32` or `u64`.
+Especially with a protocol like UDP, the more numbers you can fit into that ack packet, the more redundancy you get, and the more likely is it that all received packets are also successfully acknowledged.

 ```toml
 [dependencies]